Directed by: Alejandro González Iñárritu || Produced by: Alejandro Gonzalez Inarritu, John Lesher, John Lesher, Arnon Milchan, James W. Skotchdopole

 Birdman tells the story of a washed-up Hollywood action star, played by Michael Keaton of all people, who made it big off the fictional titular superhero franchise and has since become a forgotten, near penniless has-been who’s desperate to retain any sense of cultural relevancy or artistic credibility.
 Keaton fits the role like a glove for obvious reasons and gives arguably the best performance of his career, as does co-star Zach Galifianakas in a startlingly serious (and physically trim!) supporting role, and the rest of the cast from Edward Norton to Emma Stone to Naomi Watts are all important, complex parts of this well crafted, complicated tale of personable humanity.

 Inevitably, the film’s now famous “one-take story” loses some of its charm by the film’s final moments, and the ambiguous, multilayered nature of the story grows both confusing and painfully obvious on occasion, but as a whole Birdman is one of the most resoundingly fun and intellectual times I’ve had at the cinemas this year.
 Alejandro Iñárritu’s (I have no idea how to pronounce that, by the way) film is the golden combination of smarts and excitement (yep, even better than “dumb and fun” blockbusters), sporting a cinematic personality as entertaining and complicated as its moral symbolism.
 There have been few, if any, films in recent memory that utilized long takes, fluid camera movement, and tracking shots as well as this film does to convey narrative meaning and character development.
-Much like in Scorsese’s best films, Iñárritu’s (seriously, how do you say that?) amazing camerawork isn’t just there to show off, it’s used as an important tool to tell the story at hand, which is what directors are supposed and expected to with the screenplays they’re given.
+Much like in Scorsese’s best films, Iñárritu’s (seriously, how do you say that?) amazing camerawork isn’t just for show, it’s used as an important tool to tell the story at hand, to flesh out narrative themes and expand upon character analyses, which is what directors are supposed and expected to do with the screenplays they’re given.

 Aside from its great camerawork, most all of the characters are fleshed out surprisingly well and can be interpreted any number of ways given how one fits the open-ended story in their head.
 Galifianakas is perhaps my favorite supporting character as the law-abiding voice of reason, but Emma Stone and Edward Norton are on fire as Keaton’s rebellious, believably angst-ridden daughter and eccentric, uncontrollable partner, respectively.
 I’m not sure if its the script or just Inarritu’s acting direction or both, but everyone in this cast does an outstanding job in their roles and bats well above their career acting average, which is saying quite a lot given how talented most of these actors are.